 In the past few years a number of start-ups, such as Klout, Peerlndex and Kred, have been offering Web applications that make it possible for companies and organisations to identify the most influential social media users.

 These analytical tools, based on private algorithms, help to identify those users that are the most active within the social networks, and award them a specific social score, depending on what metrics they use.
 They gauge these users’ activity and their level of commitment on the main networks (Twitter and Facebook) and work out the influencers’ social capital.

 The amount of influence exerted within the social networks has now become part of any marketing strategy devised by professionals and companies.
 Today, they have access to more than thirty different applications on the Web.
 This new market has evolved very rapidly and the current leaders are continually competing against one another, by incorporating new platforms into their metrics and by offering new functionalities.
 And, if the trend continues, then we shall be seeing a number of other, serious players, with a more contextual approach, emerging in 2013.

 Whether one likes it or not, within the new brand-name and professionals’ business environment of the social networks, the level of influence is absolutely essential in deciding any new marketing strategy.
 However, rather than being considered as a necessary evil, the list of influencers that emerge therefrom can prove to be an extremely powerful lever in a more contextual analysis. (read also: The Strategic Impact of TOP Charts, on WindMill Networking)

 Understanding who can influence whom, and in what context

-Marketing agencies have, however, also caught on that influence in social media is not a popularity competition and is not limited to social capital.
+Marketing agencies have, however, also caught on that is not a popularity competition and is not limited to social capital.
 So as to benefit fully from the power of recommendations and the viral effect of “word-of-mouth”, one first has to understand who can influence whom, and who can potentially become a new ambassador who will pass on the brand message in his/her networks.